datachainlab/parlia-elc/SPEC.md

 The function will perform a regular update for the Parlia client.
 It will add a consensus state to the client store.
-If the header is higher than the latest height on the clientState, then the clientState will be updated.
+If the header is higher than the latest height on the client state, then the client state will be updated.

 ```typescript
 function updateState(